inkle/ink/Documentation/ink_JSON_runtime_format.md

 * `{"CNT?": "the_hall.light_switch"}` - gets the read count of the container at the given path.
 For example, it might be a stitch named `light_switch` in a knot called `the_hall`.

-## Choice
+## ChoicePoint

-Generates an instance of a choice (in C# runtime, a `ChoiceInstance`).
+Generates an instance of a `Choice`.
 Its exact behaviour depends on its flags.
 It doesn't contain any text itself, since choice text is generated at runtime and added to the evaluation stack.
-When a choice is enounted, it pops content off the evaluation stack according to its flags, which indicate which texts are needed.
+When a ChoicePoint is enounted, it pops content off the evaluation stack according to its flags, which indicate which texts are needed.

-A choice object's structure in JSON is:
+A ChoicePoint object's structure in JSON is:

     {
         "*": "path.when.chosen",